strimzi/strimzi.github.io/_posts/2020-11-02-dynamically-changeable-logging.md

 For now, there is no way to set logging configuration for Kafka MirrorMaker.
 There is a [KIP-649](https://cwiki.apache.org/confluence/display/KAFKA/KIP-649%3A+Dynamic+Client+Configuration) in progress.
-However, Kafka MirrorMaker support will eventually be dropped, as it has been replaced by MirrorMaker 2.0..
+However, Kafka MirrorMaker support will eventually be dropped, as it has been replaced by MirrorMaker 2.0.

+The inability to set logging configuration dynamically applies for the ZooKeeper as well.
+Since there is [KIP-500](https://cwiki.apache.org/confluence/display/KAFKA/KIP-500%3A+Replace+ZooKeeper+with+a+Self-Managed+Metadata+Quorum) what should remove ZooKeeper, we do not consider it as priority to implement this feature for ZooKeeper cluster.

-An upgrade to `log4j` has been proposed: [KIP-653](https://cwiki.apache.org/confluence/display/KAFKA/KIP-653%3A+Upgrade+log4j+to+log4j2) arised.
+An upgrade to `log4j2` has been proposed: [KIP-653](https://cwiki.apache.org/confluence/display/KAFKA/KIP-653%3A+Upgrade+log4j+to+log4j2) arised.
-For now, it is not clear how this upgrade will change dynamic changes to logging levels.
+It should make the changes in logging even simpler on the Kafka side.

 ## Conclusion